nekomask/nekomask/README.md

 Hi!
 I'm a full-stack software engineer living in the SF Bay Area.
 I graduated from General Assembly coding bootcamp in 2022.
 I also have a real Bachelor's degree but you probably don't care about that.
 When I'm not coding I like to ride bikes, read manga, play video games, and exercise when I'm feeling motivated.</p>
 <p align="center">
-I'm currently reviewing more about Javascript data structures & algorithms and I'm taking a Udemy course on Java on the side.</p>
+I'm currently reviewing more about Javascript data structures & algorithms and I'm taking a Udemy course in Java on the side.</p>
 <p align="center">
 My goal is to be employed by a company that recognizes my potential with a team that will support me and help me continue to learn and grow.
 We all start somewhere right?</p>